New Construction and New Mobile Homes: Certificate of Occupancy

 The assessment is prorated for the month that the Certificate of Occupancy is applied for, and it covers the remainder of that fiscal year (Oct.
 1-Sept.
 30).
 Subsequent assessments are charged each year on the property tax bill after the Board of County Commissioners approves the annual rate and certifies the Solid Waste Assessment Roll to the Tax Collector.

 Note: When applying for a Certificate for Occupancy, you will be asked to supply a valid strap number and property address and/or building permit number.
 You can determine the strap number by searching for your property on the Lee County Property Appraiser's website.

-The Solid Waste Division will charge the full residential assessment rate in the month of September, minus a 4 percent discount for each unit, for the appropriate franchise area.
+The Solid Waste Department will charge the full residential assessment rate in the month of September, minus a 4 percent discount for each unit, for the appropriate franchise area.